JulianSchmid/etherparse/README.md

 ## Roadmap
 * Generic packet parser (automaticly parsing of a packet based on its content)
 * TCP
+* Lazy header parsers (holds slice, only parse fields if requested)
 * IEEE 802.3

 ## References